 The MBTI® assessment is one of the more costly ways to explore your personality type.
 The MBTI® Online is typically the most affordable option, at $49.
 Taking an MBTI® assessment through a qualified consultant typically costs a few hundred dollars or more.

 The TypeFinder personality test was developed independently by California-based online test publisher Truity Psychometrics and has been thoroughly researched for reliability and validity.
 It is primarily based on the theories of Myers and Briggs, along with study of other personality frameworks, including the Big Five.
 It is designed as an electronic assessment and is only available online.
 In contrast with the MBTI assessment, the TypeFinder is available directly to the public through the Truity website and does not require any special skill to use or interpret.

 There is no cost to take the TypeFinder and view a summary report of your results.
-For users who require more depth, a premium report is available for purchase for $29.
+For users who require more depth, a premium report is available for purchase for a small fee.

 The Keirsey Temperament Sorter®

 Developed by venerable type expert and author David Keirsey, the KTS builds on Myers and Briggs' theory with a focus on temperaments, broader categories of types that point to fundamental themes in thinking and behavior.
 The KTS can be taken online by the general public, however, registration is required to view a basic overview of your temperament type.
 More detailed reports are available for purchase for $25-60, and can be tailored to the user's needs.